-Adhesive won’t stick, it is coming clean off the glass:
+The adhesive won’t stick; the glass bond is coming clean off the glass:

 Bonded Joint has Crazy-Paving effect…

-This crazed affect is caused by air getting into the joint before the adhesive is cured.
+This crazed effect is caused by air getting into the joint before the adhesive is cured.
 The solution is to take the joint apart, clean up and start again.
-Make sure when the joint is assembled it is firmly clamped during cure and not disturbed.
+Make sure when the joint is assembled, it is firmly clamped during cure and not disturbed.

 Glass Has Cracked…

 This may be due to temperature changes and differential thermal expansion and contraction between substrates.
 Switch to a softer, more flexible adhesive (something with a lower Shore D value or Shore A, which is softer).

 Colored or UV-blocking glass can be a problem as not enough UV light of the correct wavelength is getting through the glass to cure the adhesive.
 To bond UV blocked glass, switch to a visible light cure UV adhesive which will cure between 400 and 420nm wavelength instead.

 Obviously, you have to be extremely careful not to break the glass.
 Heating the joint up to above the service temperature of the adhesive will soften the adhesive and make it a lot easier to disassemble.
 Other options include soaking the joint in methylene chloride (don’t do this if any plastic components are on your assembly).

 For further help bonding glass, please contact Permabond.